hieuvp/learning-monitoring/prometheus-introduction/README.md

 - No reliance on distributed storage; single server nodes are autonomous.
 - Pushing time series is supported via an intermediary gateway.
 - Targets are discovered via service discovery or static configuration.
-- Multiple modes of graphing and dashboarding support.

-- Visualizations can be shown using a built-in expression browser or with integrations like Grafana.
 - It stores metrics in memory and local disk in an own custom, efficient format.
 - Use time-series data as a datasource, to then send alerts based on this data.

 The Prometheus ecosystem consists of multiple components, many of which are optional: